 She has also studied with many great scholars and intuits in their own right, which gives Lila a diverse approach to bridging ancient tradition with modern times.

 Lila explains, "Our lineage was named after Saraswati, the Goddess of Wisdom.
 Through the efforts of great yogis, Yoga's ancient wisdoms have been revitalized and reinvented time and time over the ages.
 Many great Gurus are change-makers and social justice activists who benefit the whole.

-"I feel deeply honored to be introduced to yoga's sacred teachings and great Gurus.
+"I feel deeply honored to be introduced to yoga's sacred teachings.
 It is possible only because each yogi who came before me carried the traditions with great care, reverence and devotion.
 It is my intention to keep the classical teachings alive and intact, while repackaging them for our modern minds and current lifestyle demands."